-Our MNPR-101 radiopharmaceutical program, including MNPR-101-Zr and MNPR-101 conjugated to therapeutic radioisotopes, is susceptible to all of the competitive factors listed in the first paragraph of this section on Oncology Market Competition.
+Our MNPR-101 radiopharmaceutical program, including MNPR-101-Zr for imaging and MNPR-101-Lu and MNPR-101-Ac for therapy, is susceptible to all the competitive factors listed above under Oncology Market Competition.
 In addition to the current standard of care for patients with advanced cancers, we consider our most direct competitors to be companies that are developing targeted radiopharmaceuticals for the treatment of cancer.
-There are several companies that are developing radiopharmaceuticals for cancers including, but not limited to: Bayer AG, Bristol Myers Squibb, Eli Lilly and Company, Novartis AG, Actinium Pharmaceuticals, Inc., Johnson & Johnson, Telix Pharmaceuticals Limited, Lantheus Holdings, Inc. and Genentech, as well as several early-stage companies that are developing a wide range of targeted radiopharmaceuticals for advanced cancers.
-For the uPAR-targeted radiopharmaceuticals, CuraSight, a Danish biotech company, is currently developing a non-antibody-based uPAR radiodiagnostic and radiotherapeutic pair which binds to a different epitope on uPAR as compared to MNPR-101.
+There are several companies that are developing radiopharmaceuticals for cancers including, but not limited to: Novartis AG, Bayer AG, Bristol Myers Squibb, Eli Lilly and Company, Actinium Pharmaceuticals, Inc., Johnson & Johnson, Telix Pharmaceuticals Limited, Lantheus Holdings, Inc., AstraZeneca, and Genentech, as well as numerous early-stage companies that are developing a wide range of targeted radiopharmaceuticals for advanced cancers.
+For the uPAR-targeted radiopharmaceuticals, CuraSight, a Danish biotech company, is currently developing a clinical-stage non-antibody-based uPAR radiodiagnostic and radiotherapeutic pair which binds to a different epitope on uPAR as compared to MNPR-101.